-OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE ELECTION OF MICHAEL D. KISHBAUCH AND JULI.
-C. MILNE.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT THE STOCKHOLDERS VOTE FOR THE ELECTION OF JILL C. MILNE AND MICHAEL D. KISHBAUCH.

-Members of the Board of Directors Continuing in Office Term Expiring at the 2020 Annual Meeting of Stockholders (Class II)
+Members of the Board of Directors Continuing in Office Term Expiring at the 2017 Annual Meeting of Stockholders (Class II)

-Name Age Present Position with Catabasis Pharmaceuticals, Inc. Kenneth Bate 68 Director, Chairman of the Board of Directors Joanne T. Beck, Ph.D.
-58 Director Jean George 61 Director
+Name Age Present Position with Catabasis Pharmaceuticals, Inc.

+Nicholas Galakatos, Ph.D.
+58 Director

+Jean George 58 Director

+7